Thank you for subscribing

 Silicone food covers and lids

 When it comes to sustainability, silicone is a bit of a grey area.
 While it is technically created from silica, a product that is derived from sand, it generally sits somewhere between synthetic rubber and a synthetic plastic polymer.
 But when it's a choice between reusable silicone food covers and single-use plastic wrap, it's a step in the right direction.
-These stretchy lids come in a range of sizes and are ideal for covering cut fruits or vegetables (solves the dilemma of how to store half an onion) or stretching over bowls of leftover food.
-You can find these alternatives everywhere from Ikea and Aldi to specialist health stores.
+These stretchy lids come in a range of sizes and are ideal for covering cut fruits or vegetables (solves the dilemma of how to store half an onion) or stretching over bowls of leftover food

 Paper or metal straws

-Aussies throw away an estimated 10 million plastic straws a day.
+Sustainability Victoria reports that Australians throw away an estimated 10 million plastic straws a day.
 Instead of adding to the straw pile, it’s easy to switch to more sustainable alternatives, such as glass, stainless steel or silicon.
 Having a party and don’t want 30 kids running around with glass tubes?
 You can find recycled – or recyclable– cardboard straws, too.
+Better still - consider if your drink even needs a straw to begin with.

 Paper bags